 Using reclaimed wood to build furniture always appeals to me.
 Whether the project is a podcast table, shelves, fire pit table, or something else, there is satisfaction in using recycled materials.
 And, the opportunity arose once again when we realized we needed a custom Podcast Table for our Podcast room.
 The room we are using for podcasts is on the smaller size.
 Most tables I found were either too big or too small; or just too expensive for a simple table.
 Given I had a reclaimed table-base in the garage, I decided to build a custom podcast table top the size we needed for the room.

-I have plenty of reclaimed wood in the garage, which came from an old discarded piano, shiplap siding, alleys, and so on.
-I started gathering pieces of pine, oak, mahogany, and whatever else I could find that would work.
+I have plenty of reclaimed wood in the garage, which came from renovations, an old discarded piano, shiplap siding, alleys, and so on.
+I started gathering pieces of pine, oak, mahogany, and whatever else I could find.
 Plenty of options and plenty of leftover paint to create a colorful table top.
 I didn’t want to spend the time creating an elaborate wood pattern so I just started by gluing the pieces of reclaimed wood together on an angle.

 Getting a level table top made of various pieces of reclaimed wood is a challenge without a planer, but it worked out after some sanding.
 I used an orbital sander to get it relatively smooth.
 It took some time and it isn’t meant to be perfectly smooth as a reclaimed wood project.